tituslabumn/Pan-Cancer-Gene-Reports/README.md

 - RSelenium

 ### Known issues
-Occasionally one of the several web connections/APIs (e.g. UniProt) will fail to connect for unknown reasons (ssl error).
+  Occasionally one of the several web connections/APIs (e.g. UniProt) will fail to connect for unknown reasons ('SSL connect error').
 In these cases you may need to retry your query at another time.